Top Ten ICT trends in 2021

 Mobile Unified Communications (UC) features a list

-- Highly-configurable single line on end devices with different appearances.
+- A highly configurable single line on end devices with different appearances.

 - Local calling and texting based on inter or community, including multi-way calls.